Need help resolving a Family Law property or parenting negotiation or dispute?

-If we decide to engage a barrister (sometimes called ‘Counsel’), solicitor agent or other expert on your behalf, we will be responsible for payment of their fees.
-We therefore normally require that you pay sufficient monies into our trust account in advance to pay their anticipated fees.
+If we decide to engage a barrister (sometimes called ‘Counsel’), as solicitor-agent or other expert on your behalf, we will be responsible for payment of their fees.
+We therefore normally require that you pay sufficient monies into our trust account in advance to pay their fees.

 Barristers and agents may be engaged for:-